jimweirich/rspec-given/README.md

 Natural assertions use the Ripper library to parse the failing condition and find all the sub-expression values upon a failure.
-Currently Ripper is not supported on JRuby 1.7.2.
-Charles Nutter has said that Ripper support is coming soon and may arrive as early as version 1.7.3.
+Currently Ripper is not fully supported on JRuby 1.7.4.
+Charles Nutter has said that Ripper support is coming soon and may arrive soon.
 Until then, natural assertions are disabled when running under JRuby.
 Never fear, JRuby supports all the other features of rspec-given and will work just fine.

 ### Further Reading